jewettaij/visfd/doc/doc_filter_mrc.md

 brightness less than, say, 0.25, then this is a more forgiving criteria.
 This will select *more* voxels, effectively expanding the size of the selected region from the binary image.
+The thresholds above were chosen so that the selected region expands or shrinks by roughly a distance of *distance*.

 ## Miscellaneous